 Making representations regarding relevant legislation and registration procedures on their behalf.

-Providing guidelines for the classification, labelling, responsible handling and storage of products, occupational hazards and personal protection, as well as the disposal of waste and empty containers.
+Providing guidelines for the classification, labeling, responsible handling and storage of products, occupational hazards and personal protection, as well as the disposal of waste and empty containers.

 Promoting the Industry by issuing informative publications and posters, as well as sponsoring and participating in training, educational and community upliftment projects.